 I hope to not just be an artist who copies nature but allows you, the viewer, to re-experience life by seeing my painting.
 An artwork needs an inner energy, a uniqueness and a life that is visually interesting, bringing you more immediately into the present.
 Ultimately, art leads you towards a deeper appreciation of the life we live.

-You can find more information about how to buy original art online.
+If you are asking the question where can I buy original paintings? you can find out more in the gallery.
+You can also find more information about how to buy original art online.
 Including answers to the question why buy original art?
 A short list of questions to ask and information about the established types of artwork mediums: oil paintings, watercolour paintings and drawings.
 Plus more information to help when it comes to framing your original art.